Hexagon/blog/src/posts/deno-tetris/2023-09-06_deno-and-dependencies.md

 We'll start with the basics, setting up the HTTP server, starting the game loop, and adding routes to the server.

-All files we go through is available at the
-[Detris GitHub repository](https://github.com/Hexagon/detris/tree/main/), but adding them manually, and carefully examining the code will make it easier to customize it later.
+All files we will go through is available at the [Detris GitHub repository](https://github.com/Hexagon/detris/tree/main/), but adding them manually, and carefully examining the code will make it easier to customize it later.